 Was It Really Hand Hammered?

-Most of the really expensive pieces in this field were indeed hand hammered, but the majority of the items second hand shoppers find now were machine made with a dimpled surface to give them a hand finished look.
+Most of the really expensive pieces in this field were indeed hand hammered, but the majority of the items second hand shoppers find now were machine made.
+They have dimpled surfaces in an effort to imitate the hand finished look of more valuable wares.That's not to say the machine made pieces aren't attractive, just that the hand made versions will net more cash.

-Hammered aluminum has not been widely reproduced, but Southern Living at Home (now Willow House) catalogs featured several "Vintage Collection" reproductions in the mid-2000s including a butter dish, creamer and sugar set, and an artificial sweetener packet caddy.
+Hammered aluminum has not been widely reproduced, but Southern Living at Home (now Willow House, a home party company selling decorative housewares) catalogs featured several "Vintage Collection" reproductions in the mid-2000s including a quarter pound butter dish, creamer and sugar set, and an artificial sweetener packet caddy with glass insert.

 What Is Valuable to Hammered Aluminum Collectors?